FAQs on Off-Campus Study

 Students wishing to take Econometrics abroad are cautioned that many of the courses entitled “Econometrics” are not comparable to the Bates course.
 Students must ensure that Econometrics courses taken elsewhere are indeed a full semester of econometrics, rather than statistics and econometrics compressed into a single semester.

 Two of the required three 300-level electives must be taken at Bates.
-This requirement means that at most a student may transfer either one 200- and one 300-level, or, two 200-level electives towards the major.
+This requirement means that a student may transfer, at most, one 200-level elective and one 300-level elective for the major.

-No. The above limits are maximum possible course transfers from all institutions.
+No. The above limits are the maximum possible course transfers from all institutions.

 These courses count just as if they were taken at Bates.
 In all cases to date, however, economics courses from such programs have qualified as 200-level elective courses only.